Background

 The libido regresses and reactivates an earlier form of adaptation, it reactivates the blissful state of narcissism, now called secondary narcissism.

-Jung's modification of this idea is that, says Sartinova, is that the retreat to earlier forms of psychic life and behaviour, to secondary narcissism, is not only or even primarily an alternate means of gratification.
+Jung's modification of this idea, says Sartinova, is that the retreat to earlier forms of psychic life and behavior, to secondary narcissism, is not only or even primarily an alternate means of gratification.
 It is rather the necessary way that as yet unused instinctive modes of adaptation latent within the psyche are released.

 Thus the retreat to the narcissistic state releases archetypal fantasies.
-These fantasies are the representations in consciousness of inherited but as yet unused adaptive behaviours.
+These fantasies are the representations in consciousness of inherited but as yet unused adaptive behaviors.

 I beg to differ with the word inherited because it implies a kind of collective unconsciousness that we all tap into, one of Jung's ideas which I find to be a British understatement unacceptable.